Affiliate links on Android Authority may earn us a commission. Learn more.

 Mobile game apps are a weird culture right now.
 Some refer to them as games and many others as mobile games.
 Some even call them game apps.
 We don’t judge.
 We already have a list for the best Android games and best free Android games.
 You can find links to those just below this paragraph.
 So what are we going to do with this list?
 It’s quite simple, really.
 We wanted to highlight some excellent games that simply wouldn’t work on any platform.
 All of these games take excellent advantage of things only phones have.
 No other gaming platform has a touch screen and an accelerometer as well as Bluetooth, GPS, and the ability to play in two different orientations.
 Some developers simply leverage these things better than others.
 Here are the best game apps for Android!

 Halfbrick Studios games

 Price: Free to play

 Halfbrick Studios is a developer on Google Play.
 They have some of the most popular and fun mobile game apps out there.
 Their collection includes classics like Fruit Ninja and Jetpack Joyride along with others like Dan the Man and Raskulls (in beta as of this writing).
 These games represent some of the most popular in their genre.
-Fruit Ninja is classic arcade and Jetpack Joyride is classic infinite runner.
+Fruit Ninja is a classic arcade and Jetpack Joyride is a classic infinite runner.
 Dan the Man is a decent mobile runner/fighter as well.
 These games all have simple, quick mechanics and serve as excellent time killers.
 Their newest game, Booster Raiders, is still under construction but it looks like it’s going to fit right into Halfbrick’s lineup.

 Monument Valley 1 and 2